Shopware Performance Guide for Professionals

 High server load with active openbaseidr

-We could establish two solutions for this:
+We were able to establish two solutions for this:

 Store monitoring with Tideways